laurelherting/lmh-headspace/AWS/examTips.md

 * AWS WAF is a Web Application Firewall
   * designed to stop hackers
   * can go down to OSI layer 7
+  * you can use web application firewall ACL
 * AWS Shield Advanced
   * offers automated application
   * operates @ layer 7 traffic monitoring